To The Members,

-Pursuant to the requirement under Section 217(2AA) of the Companies Act,1956 withrespect to the Directors Responsibility Statement, it is hereby confirmed that:
+Pursuant to the requirement under Section 134(5) of the Companies Act, 2013 with respect to the Directors Responsibility Statement, it is hereby confirmed that

-1. In the preparation of annual accounts for the financial year ended March 31,2014,the applicable accounting standards have been followed and proper explanation has beenfurnished to the extent of departures from these standards.
+a) In the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures;

-2. The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 2013-14and of the profit/loss of the Company for that period.
+b) The directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit and loss of the company for that period;

 |By Order of the Board|